Stephanie-Ash/jewellery-art/TESTING.md

 * Messages are generated for all major actions on the site.

 **Device and Browser Testing**
-* The site has been tested on the Google Chrome and Microsoft Edge browsers.
+* The site has been tested on the Google Chrome, Firefox and Microsoft Edge browsers.
 * The sites responsiveness has been tested by friends and family members on various devices and also using the Chrome Developer tools.

 ### Fixed Bugs